ivaldi/brimir/README.md

     rake db:schema:load RAILS_ENV=production
     rake assets:precompile RAILS_ENV=production

-If you want to use LDAP, configure config/application accordingly, then change the auth strategy in the user model:
+If you want to use LDAP, configure config/ldap.yml accordingly, then change the auth strategy in your application config in file config/application.rb:

     config.devise_authentication_strategy = :ldap_authenticatable